 From all that you’ve said about the studio, I gather that Red Bull Studios isn’t a place where just anyone can get into.
 Artists can’t just book time on the website, right?

-Cool.
-Well, let me wrap up by asking what 2015 has in store for Red Bull Studios London?
+Let me wrap up by asking what 2015 has in store for Red Bull Studios London.

-March marks our 5-year anniversary, so we’ll be having some event commemorate that, though I’m not sure what we’ll do exactly yet.
+March marks our 5-year anniversary, so we’ll be having some events to commemorate that, though I’m not sure what we’ll do exactly yet.
 A lot of exciting stuff is coming is in the works.
 Red Bull Mixtape is something we’ve been working on with B.Traits from Radio 1, which will be coming out later this month.
-Also, the Download stage project in the spring.
+Also, there’s the Download Festival stage project in the spring.
 So we have a lot lined up.
 We’re already talking to some artists about album projects, which is exciting.
-We try to not book the studio too far in advance, as we would loose some flexibility to say “yes” to the random things that pop up.
-But we’re set for the next few months, and will see what the summer brings.
+We try to not book the studio too far in advance, as we would loose some flexibility to say “yes” to the random things that pop up, but we’re set for the next few months, and will see what the summer brings.